Which Subway Bread is Healthiest?

 The moral of this story is that sometimes making healthy choices takes more than common sense.
 It takes actually looking up the nutrition facts!
 FastFoodNutrition.org is a mobile-friendly website, so you can check nutrition facts on your phone from anywhere; even while standing in line at Subway!

-Without any further ado, here are all of subway's breads listed in order of calories.
+Without any further ado, here are all of the Subway bread choices listed in order of calories.
 Click on any bread to view the full nutrition facts.

 *All calorie counts are for a 6 inch serving of bread.